gladomat/corise_mlops/project/README.md

+## Docker Container Link
+You can pull my docker container using this command:

+    docker pull rhythmtunetrombone/classifier_container

 ## Introduction

 In the project this week, we will focus on model deployment for the news classification model that we trained in week 1, and evaluated in week 2.